Charley's Aunt - A Victorian Farce - PDF

-Charley's Aunt is a hugely popular vintage farce
+Charley's Aunt was a hugely popular vintage farce

-It was first performed at the Theatre Royal, Bury St Edmunds in February 1892 and quickly transferred to London's Globe Theatre where it broke the record for longest-running play worldwide, clocking up 1,466 performances
+It was first performed at the Theatre Royal, Bury St Edmunds in February 1892 and quickly transferred to London's Globe Theatre where it broke the record for the world's longest-running play, clocking up 1,466 performances

-But although the central conceit is as theatrical and funny as ever, after more than a 120 years, its creaky stagecraft and laboured humour urgently needed a make-over
+But although the central conceit is as theatrical and funny as ever, after more than a 120 years, its three-act structure and laboured humour urgently needed a make-over

 And here it is!

-This version retains the essence of the original but re-visions it for a modern audience, reducing the original three acts to two and replacing the dense and archaic Victorian script with modern formatting and clear and concise stage directions
+This New Version by Paul Thain retains all the fun of the original but re-works it for a modern audience, conflating the original three acts to two and enlivening the stale dialogue to give much needed pace and energy

 And it's still Royalty Free!

-Provided you purchase a cast-size quantity of scripts (10+ copies), as a gift to the theatre community, Paul Thain has waived his Royalties for all of 2021
+Provided you purchase a cast-size quantity of Paperback scripts (12+), as a gift to the theatre community, Paul Thain has waived his Royalties for all of 2021

-But when her visit is postponed and they're without a chaperone, rather than cancel the lunch,, Charles and Jack persuade their fellow student Lord Fancourt to impersonate the Aunt
+But when her visit is postponed and they're without a chaperone, rather than cancel the lunch, Charley and Jack persuade their fellow student Lord Fancourt to impersonate the Aunt